Planning for walking

 - COST 358 Pedestrian's Quality Needs, provides a deep analysis of walking issues, from a European perspective.

-- A wealth of highly detailed information on walking, with an American perspective, is available at Walkinginfo.org.
+- With an American perspective, a wealth of highly detailed information on walking is available at Walkinginfo.org.

 - Rural Walking in Massachusetts, a Tool Kit for Municipalities provides an overview of different types of walking facilities that can be constructed in rural areas.
 It includes case studies of a number of communities building creative and cost-effective walking facilities.